orbkit/orbkit/doc/gridbased/highlevel.rst

 Grid Related Options
 --------------------

-Although the default setting for a grid in orbkit is a regular grid, i.e., :math:`N_{\sf data points} = N_{\sf x} \times N_{\sf y} \times N_{\sf z}`, orbkit carries out all computations on a a vector grid, i.e., :math:`N_{\sf data points} = N_{\sf x} = N_{\sf y} = N_{\sf z}`.
+Although the default setting for a grid in ORBKIT is a regular grid, i.e., :math:`N_{\sf data points} = N_{\sf x} \times N_{\sf y} \times N_{\sf z}`, ORBKIT carries out all computations on a a vector grid, i.e., :math:`N_{\sf data points} = N_{\sf x} = N_{\sf y} = N_{\sf z}`.
 Thus for the regular case, the grid and all output data is converted automatically back and forth within the computational procedures.